Choose What to Manipulate: Revealing Data Scaling Laws in Bounding-Box Guided Policies for Semantic Manipulation: EXPERIMENTS

-To further examine the role of shape variation, we set $m=3$ and $n=0$ (8 objects, full demonstrations per object), and generated 20 random subsets.
-After training and evaluating 20 corresponding policies, we found that generalization performance depends on both the uniformity of object counts across shape groups and the proportion of distinct shape groups.
-While the precise mechanism of this relationship leave to future work, we distill an empirical guideline for data collection: \emph{for tasks involving significant shape variation among objects (e.g., Rubbish Disposal), training with highly shape-diverse objects significantly improves policy performance; in contrast, for tasks with limited shape variation (e.g., Drink Fetching), policy performance is less sensitive to shape diversity.}
+\textbf{Which objects to collect.} With $m$ and $n$ fixed, performance still varies considerably across object sets, correlating strongly with the shape variation within a set---especially during the final approach, when the arm nears the target to grasp.
+To probe this, we set $m=3,\,n=0$ (8 objects, full demonstrations) and generated 20 random subsets, then trained and evaluated 20 corresponding policies.
+Generalization depends on both the uniformity of object counts across shape groups and the proportion of distinct shape groups.
+Leaving the exact mechanism to future work, we distill a practical guideline: \emph{for tasks with large shape variation (e.g., Rubbish Disposal), training on highly shape-diverse objects markedly improves performance, whereas for tasks with limited shape variation (e.g., Drink Fetching), performance is far less sensitive to shape diversity.}